 Manual underwriting is more strict, typically capped at 29/41, though automated approvals can sometimes push slightly beyond that range

 It is not about how much you owe - it is about what you pay monthly.
-For example, paying off a $5,000 car loan with a $400/month payment will improve your DTI much more than paying off $5,000 in student loans with a $50/month payment
+For example, paying off a $5,000 car loan with a $400/month payment will improve your DTI much more than paying off $5,000 in student loans with a $50/month payment.
+Our mortgage payoff calculator shows how extra principal compounds over time.

 Adding a spouse or even a co-borrower can make a big difference.
 Their income gets added into the equation, which helps offset the total debt and can significantly lower your overall DTI.

 Buying down your rate - either out of pocket or negotiated through seller concessions - can reduce your monthly mortgage payment.
-This directly improves both your front-end and back-end ratios right away
+This directly improves both your front-end and back-end ratios right away.
+Use our monthly payment calculator to compare scenarios.
+Investors with non-traditional income should look at the DSCR loan route.

 Not sure what actually counts as income or debt?
 Thats where we come in - our team can walk you through it and break it down based on your exact situation